 These types of bearings are self-aligning and feature a large load rating capacity.

-- Symmetrical roller design (RH Type Spherical Roller Bearing) with two rows of longer symmetrical roller and only a center guide ring instead of a rib.
+Symmetrical roller design (RH & RHR types) with two rows of longer symmetrical rollers, pressed steel cage, and a center guide ring instead of a rib.

 R and RH Type Spherical Roller Bearings are also available with lubrication holes and grooves, which optimizes lubricant capability.